numpy/numpy/doc/source/reference/c-api/data_memory.rst

 short list of available blocks marked by size.
 These blocks can be re-used by subsequent calls to ``npy_alloc*``, avoiding memory thrashing.

-Configurable memory routines in NumPy (nep 49)
+Configurable memory routines in NumPy (NEP 49)
 ----------------------------------------------

 Users may wish to override the internal data memory routines with ones of their